me & my ADD

 I was fortunate to land an internship where I got to write about emerging startup-trends in the city on a daily basis- and since (nearly) every startup these days is tech-centric I got to dive into a lot of fun and disruptive new ideas and businesses created by young entrepreneurs from around the globe.

 That made me realize that my passion for technology is not fueled in nodes and algorithms but in its vast opportunities and unique ability to empower each and every connected human-being to make a positive difference in the world.
-Technology, in my point of view is a way to democratize the world.
+Technology is a way to democratize so many of the things we rely on to develop in the world.
+Education, information and communication to name a few.

 In 2015 I left New York for Stockholm.
 I was offered a trainee-position for an awesome media-tech company called Schibsted, and got the chance to get my hands dirty in product management, tech and UX- all my favorite stuff.

 And then life catches you by surprise.
-In 2016 I suddenly won a scholarship to attend Singularity University Global Solutions Program.
+In 2016 I won a national competition and a scholarship to attend Singularity University Global Solutions Program.

 So I packed my bags and spent ten weeks at NASA Research Center in Silicon Valley learning about exponential technologies- learning how they can be applied to solve humanity's global grand challenges.